 Q: I’m looking for a certain product that you mentioned on the site in America, or elsewhere.
 How can I find out where to get it?

-A: When I mention a product, I try to put a link to where it can be obtained it in the US, since that’s where many of my readers are.
+A: When I mention a product, I try to put a link to where it can be obtained in the U.S., since that’s where many of my readers are.
 You can check out my post How to Find Foods and Other Items Mentioned on the Site which offers tips and places to check for certain items.
+Unfortunately I don’t know where things will be available in every country.

 Q: Can our company send you a product to try and review on your site?